-The word "amen" is a most remarkable word.
-It is transliterated directly from the Hebrew into the Greek of the New Testament, then into Latin and into English and many other languages so that it is practically a universal word.
+"Amen" is a most remarkable word.
+It is transliterated directly from the Hebrew into the Greek of the New Testament and then into Latin, English, and many other languages so that it is practically a universal word.
 It has been called the best-known word in human speech.